-Aim 1: Development of InferNET: A machine learning approach to “learn” networks in data-rich species and infer in data-poor species.
+Aim 1: Development of InferNET: Inferring networks in data-poor species.
 Rationale.
-In this Aim, we propose to develop a network inference approach, InferNET that will infer regulatory networks in a data-poor target species (whether crop or non-crop), based on gene networks from several data-rich species.
-The InferNET approach is inspired by the Robin Hood philosophy -- "learning from the rich and giving to the poor".
-Such inferred networks in the data-poor target (e.g. crop) species may then be used to derive hypotheses and identify potentially important genes for validation testing.
+In this Aim, we propose to develop a network inference approach, InferNET that will infer regulatory networks in a data-poor target species, based on gene networks from several data-rich species.
+The InferNET approach is inspired by a variant of the Robin Hood philosophy -- "learning from the rich and giving to the poor".
+Inferred networks in the data-poor target (e.g. crop) species may be used to derive hypotheses and identify potentially important genes for validation testing.
 Most of the discussion below concerns co-expression networks, because, with the advent of Next-Gen sequencing, such data is now readily available and/or obtainable for many species.
-However, the methods we develop apply to other types of network edges (e.g. protein interaction), and we will apply them as data becomes available for at least a few species.
+However, the methods we develop apply to other types of network edges (e.g. protein interaction [REF or NSF Rice protein interaction project web site (Vidal and Ecker)].), and we will apply them as data becomes available.

-Novelty: InferNET differs from existing comparative network tools in plants, because InferNet uses data-rich species to learn regulatory networks in data-poor species.
-By contrast, the existing tools for comparing plant gene networks creates networks only for data-rich species, and then compares them post-hoc (e.g. CoP [Ogata 2010], Starnet [Jupiter 2009], ATTED-II [Obayashi 2011, and PlaNet [Mutwil 2011]).
-Additionally, most existing network tools – with the exception of PlaNET- compare only two species at a time.
+Novelty: InferNET differs from existing comparative network tools in plants, because InferNet uses data-rich species to infer regulatory networks in data-poor species.
+By contrast, the existing tools for comparing plant gene networks creates networks only based on experimental data, and then compares them post-hoc (e.g. CoP [Ogata 2010], Starnet [Jupiter 2009], ATTED-II [Obayashi 2011, and PlaNet [Mutwil 2011]).
+Also, with the exception of PlaNET, tools compare only two species at a time.
 InferNET, like PlaNet, uses the networks from multiple species simultaneously.

-Community Need: As the number of available genome sequences increases thanks to Next-Gen sequencing, it will be common to find a newly sequenced or poorly studied target species “t” that is phylogenomically similar to those few “data-rich” of the 21 (and growing) fully sequenced species for which there is already a substantial body of experiments (see phylogenetic tree in Fig. X).
-InferNET capitalizes on the vast wealth of accumulated knowledge about gene interactions across species, to learn the rules for network inference in poorly studied target species.
-This will be particularly valuable for new and emerging crops and new “boutique” crop species.
+Community Need: As the number of available genome sequences increases, it will be common to find a newly sequenced or poorly studied target species “t” that is phylogenomically similar (see phylogenetic tree in Fig. X) to those few “data-rich” species having a substantial body of experiments.
+For targets such as emerging crops and new “boutique” crop species, inferring networks will be particularly valuable.

 IMPLEMENTATION AND TESTING OF InferNET:

 Species: InferNet will mine the current 21 fully sequenced species (Fig. X) and we will add additional species to the InferNet analysis pipeline as their sequences become available.
-This would include species for which fully sequenced and annotated genomes become available, and can also include species with fragmented “gene space” assemblies as are likely to be produced by pure next-generation sequencing strategies.
+This would include species with fully sequenced and annotated genomes, and can also include species with fragmented “gene space” assemblies as are likely to be produced by next-generation sequencing technologies.

-Data-types: Much of the experimental data for expression atlases (and new species) will come in the form of genome-wide transcriptome expression measurements.
-In the InferNET approach, this data can used to train (using the data-rich species) a set of rules and infer, using those rules, a network of positive and negative expression correlation for the target species t.
-Our methods will also be used for data supporting other kinds of network relationships, such as protein-protein relationships, as they become available for multiple species.
-The next likely candidate for protein interaction data beyond Arabidopsis is rice, thanks to the NSF Rice protein interaction project [REF or NSF web site (Vidal and Ecker)].
+Defining data-rich species: To determine whether a species is indeed “data-rich”, we will use a technique analogous to Statistical Power Analysis [Hill, T. & Lewicki, P. (2007).
+STATISTICS: Methods and Applications.
+StatSoft, Tulsa, OK].
+Mechanically, this consists of computing the p-values of large positive (r value >= 0.5) and large negative (r value <= -0.5) correlations within some species, for the experiments already done on that species.
+Next, to determine whether there is enough data for that species, we recompute the p-values of those same edges, assuming the same set of experiments had been repeated with the same results (of course the correlations won’t change, but the p-values will get smaller).
+If the number of p-values below a threshold of 0.05 increases by more than say 50% under this assumption, then we deem that the species is currently data-poor.
+Otherwise, it is data-rich.
+Admittedly, these thresholds are somewhat arbitrary, but they divide the 21 species reasonably.